Create a ImageDataset

 function:

-- darfix.core.data_selection.load_process_data(filenames, root_dir=None, in_memory=True, dark_filename=None, copy_files=True, isH5=False, title='', metadata_url=None)[source]#
+- darfix.core.data_selection.load_process_data(detector_url, root_dir=None, dark_detector_url=None, title='', metadata_url=None)[source]#

-Loads data from filenames.
-If filenames is:
+Loads data from detector_url.
+If detector_url is:

 a str: consider it as a file pattern (for EDF files).